#UFFSciComm

 Global Scientific Symposium

-Register for Upcycled Food Foundation’s Global Scientific Symposium June 10-11, 2025.
+Upcycled Food Foundation’s first Global Scientific Symposium debuted June 10-11, 2025.

-Mark your calendars for the Upcycled Food Foundation’s inaugural Global Scientific Symposium, a virtual gathering on June 10–11 spanning time zones and every scientific discipline touching the upcycled food revolution.
-We’re spotlighting bold, breakthrough research—especially from students and early‑career scientists—while welcoming seasoned experts who want to share fresh insights on turning would‑be waste into nutritious, market‑ready ingredients.
+The Upcycled Food Foundation’s inaugural Global Scientific Symposium was a virtual gathering on June 10–11 spanning time zones and every scientific discipline touching the upcycled food revolution.
+We brought a spotlight to bold, breakthrough research—especially from students and early‑career scientists—while welcoming seasoned experts who want to share fresh insights on turning would‑be waste into nutritious, market‑ready ingredients.

-True to our mission, the symposium is designed for maximum access and minimum footprint: registration fees scale to the size of your company or institution, and the fully online format eliminates travel emissions without sacrificing real‑time interaction.
-Join us to exchange data, ignite collaborations, and help establish this annual symposium as an essential fixture on the global food‑and‑sustainability calendar.
+True to our mission, our symposiums are designed for maximum access and minimum footprint: fully online format eliminates travel emissions without sacrificing real‑time interaction.
+Join our next Symposium September 17 to exchange data, ignite collaborations, and help establish this biannual symposium as an essential fixture on the global food‑and‑sustainability calendar.

 Questions?
 Email info@upcycledfood.org